CarlosLeyvaAyala/skimpify-framework/Help/help.md

 - Use hotkeys to test and confirm everything is as expected.
 - Export your settings to json.
 - Give a quick glance at each of the generated files to see if things are as expected.
-  If they aren't you can manually change those files in your text editor, if you want.
+  If they aren't, you can manually change those files in your text editor, if you want.

 All this help file is dedicated to guiding you through those steps.